developer-zebra/developer-zebra-site/how_to_techdoc.md

 * In the /src/index.md file, replicate and modify the prior product's section of the tile page

+	:::term
-* $ node build (builds pages and starts local web server to view them with) Browse to http://localhost:8080/ and click the product's tile to see the pages
+	$ node build (builds pages and starts local web server to view them with)

+Browse to http://localhost:8080/ and click the product's tile to see the pages

 ### IV.
 Modify/Add/Create pages as necessary for the new version
 After saving major changes, commit them to the repo:

+	:::term
-* $ git add . (stages all changed files for commit)
+	$ git add . (stages all changed files for commit)
-* $ git commit -m '[optional Jira ticket number] insert brief description of the changes'
+	$ git commit -m '[optional Jira ticket number] insert brief description of the changes'

 To see changes:
 * press CTRL-C in the build tab to quit the local web server

+	:::term
-* $ node build (to run it again and publish the latest saved changes)
+	$ node build (to run it again and publish the latest saved changes)

 * Refresh the page(s) and revise as necessary

 ## WHEN WORK IS COMPLETE...